Ajsalemo/AzureJavascriptSDK-AD-Samples/javascript-sdk-msi-samples/javascript-sdk-msi-user-assigned/README.md

 - This sample requires this to be ran on some type of resource that supports User Assigned Identity.
 You can follow [this quick guide](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm#user-assigned-managed-identity) on how to enable it and assign the User Identity to the resource you're using for this sample.
 - Run `npm install` to install the required dependencies.
 - Run `npm run javascript-sdk-msi-user-assigned.js` to run the sample.

+### Troubleshooting
+- Ensure your Azure AD application has proper Access policies set on the Key Vault you're targeting if you encounter `get`, `list`, `update`, etc. operations being blocked.